rouge1/chromie-pan-test/README.md

 - `POST /login` - Login form submission
 - `GET /logout` - Logout and clear session

+## LAN / Tailscale Access

+The server binds to all interfaces on port `8282`, so it's reachable from other devices by default.

+**Tailscale (recommended for remote access)**:
+1. Install Tailscale on the Raspberry Pi: `curl -fsSL https://tailscale.com/install.sh | sh`
+2. Authenticate: `sudo tailscale up`
+3. Access from any device in your Tailnet: `http://<tailscale-ip>:8282`

+No subnet routing needed — just install Tailscale on the Pi itself.

 ## Security Notes

 This application is designed for **local development and testing only**: